 The District utilizes per capita water use information to help ensure a sustainable water supply in the future and to measure progress in conservation.
 Specifically, the goals are to achieve and maintain 150 gallons per day compliance per capita with all public supply utilities and to reduce the 2011 Heartland regional average unadjusted gross per capita (111 gpcd) by 4.3 percent by 2025.
 The District has been providing assistance on these per capita objectives in the Heartland Region.
-In 2011, there were four utilities with compliance per capita above 150 gpcd.
-Based on 2021 data, seven utilities were over 150 gpcd with three of them in the Heartland Region.
-However, the region's average unadjusted gross per capita has increased by approximately 1.8 percent to 113 gpcd in 2021.
+In 2011, there were three utilities in the Heartland Region with compliance per capita above 150 gpcd.
+Based on 2023 data, zero utilities in the Heartland Region had a per capita above 150 gpcd.
+The region's average unadjusted gross per capita has decreased by approximately 1.6 percent to 109 gpcd in 2023.
 The District continues to support the region through a combination of regulatory, economic, incentive-based and outreach measures, as well as technical assistance, to assist in meeting the per capita objectives.